cognitum-octopus/cognipy/README.md

 7. OWLAPI

 ## Why it is done this way?
-1. The sorfware emerged as an offspring of FluentEditor and therefore it has some common parts.
+1. The software emerged as an offspring of FluentEditor and therefore it has some common parts.
 One of them is the .net.
-Anyway, with your help we are going to move to java :).
+We are planning to move these parts to java so whole stack will be more technology consistent.
 The `convert_to_java` branch already contains the project files converted automatically from .net to java.
 Anyway, manual crafting is now required to make it all work.